RamOchoa-HES/HyperCode/README.md

 #### Stakeholder Name: Regina Library
 ##### User Persona: A librarian who wants to easily keep track of all counts within the library.

-## DEFENITION OF BACKLOG ITEM TO BE READY
+## DEFINITION OF BACKLOG ITEM TO BE READY

 ### 1) Product backlog item title is entered.
 ### 2) Product backlog item brief description (user story opening sentence) is entered.